-LearnZone has two different types of assignment plugins of which you are likely to come across in the courses, units or modules.
-These are:
+LearnZone has two different types of assignment activity type that you are likely to come across.

 - LearnZone Assignment

-The main difference between these different types is that Turnitin is an external service that your lecturer can use to acquire a similarity report on the work you submit.
-To learn more about the Assignment plugin please visit the help page for it.
-This help page will focus on how you can use Turnitin to submit work and access any feedback left by your lecturer or tutor.
+The main difference between these different types is that Turnitin is an external service that your teacher can use to acquire a similarity and AI report on the work you submit.
+To learn more about LearnZone Assignment please visit the help page.

-Additionally, your lecturer may have set a number of different features that you may need to take into consideration when submitting.
-For example, the assignment may have a start date, a deadline and/or could have restricted file types.
-It could also be of two different types, which will expect you to upload an accepted file or enter text into a text box.
+Additionally, your teacher may have set a number of different features that you may need to take into consideration when submitting.
+For example, the assignment may have a start date, a deadline, could have restricted file types or may have more than one part requiring you to submit more than one document or file.